Bishop Monkton

-Bishop Monkton is a village and civil parish in the Harrogate district of North Yorkshire, England, about five miles south of Ripon.
+Bishop Monkton is a village and civil parish in the county of North Yorkshire, England, about five miles south of Ripon.
 According to the 2001 census it had a population of 775, increasing slightly to 778 at the 2011 Census.
 In 2015, North Yorkshire County Council estimated the population to be 760.

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

-Main features of the village include a beck which runs through the centre of the village, two churches (St John the Baptist [C of E] and a Methodist church), a newly built village hall and playing fields, a primary school, two pubs and two caravan sites.
+Main features of the village include a beck which runs through the centre of the village, St John the Baptist's Church and a Methodist church, a village hall and playing fields, a primary school, a pub and two caravan sites.

-It is within easy reach of Ripon and Harrogate (via the A61).
-Leeds and York are both less than an hour's drive.
+It is within easy reach of Ripon and Harrogate (via the A61); Leeds and York are both less than an hour's drive away.

 Littlethorpe and Burton Leonard are the nearest villages.

 History

-The settlement is mentioned in the Domesday Book as belonging to the then Archbishop of York.
+The settlement is mentioned in the Domesday Book of 1086 as belonging to the then Archbishop of York.
 The name Monucheton predates the survey (listed in 1030) as the Town of the monks.
-It is thought that 13th century, the archbishop resided in a manor house in the village, which has since been destroyed. between 1848 and 1967, there was a railway station at Wormald Green to the south-west.
+It is thought that 13th century, the archbishop resided in a manor house in the village, which has since been destroyed.

+Freedoms Mill, standing on the site of an early flax mill, served as paper mill and has since been converted to housing.
+Between 1848 and 1967, there was a railway station at Wormald Green to the south-west.
 The nearest station now is at Knaresborough, some 6 mi south.

-Twentieth century developments include a council estate built in the 1960s, and two more housing estates built at the south-eastern tip of the village.
+Twentieth-century developments include a council estate built in the 1960s, and two more housing estates built at the south-eastern tip of the village.
 In 1986 a rural area to the east of the village, Bishop Monkton Ings, was designated a Site of Special Scientific Interest (SSSI) by Natural England.
 To the west of the village lies Bishop Monkton Railway Cutting Nature Reserve, which is managed by the Yorkshire Wildlife Trust.

 The village has a church, St John the Baptist, a grade II listed structure that was built in 1878.
-The nearby primary school is also located on St John's Road and has been rated Good by Ofsted in 2006, 2009 and 2013.
+The nearby primary school is also located on St John's Road and has been rated Good by Ofsted in 2006, 2009, 2013, 2018 and 2023.

 Bishop Monkton Beck runs eastwards through the middle of the village on its way to the River Ure.